This post may contain affiliate links. See our disclosure policy.

 - Add chicken pieces to skillet one at a time, spacing them apart far enough that they aren’t touching.
 Cook for about 5-6 minutes per side or until the outside of the chicken is golden brown and is cooked through all the way.

-- Add mushrooms and soy sauce to the skillet and sauté for about 1 minute.
-Add zucchini and sauté until the zucchini is just cooked through.
-Do not overcook- the zucchini should still have some bite to it.
+- Add mushrooms and soy sauce.
+Saute for about 1 minute.
+Add zucchini and saute until the zucchini is just cooked through.
+Do not overcook; the zucchini should still have some bite to it.

-- Add chicken back to the skillet and stir in the mild ginger soy sauce (instructions below) until chicken and veggies are all covered in sauce.
+- Add chicken back to the skillet and stir in the ginger soy sauce until chicken and veggies are all covered in sauce.

-- Serve immediately with rice or chow mein (links to recipes above).
+- Serve immediately with rice or chow mein.

-- Combine chicken broth, soy sauce, white wine, vinegar, garlic, ginger, and brown sugar in a small saucepan.
-Bring to simmer and simmer for about 5 minutes, stirring often
+- Combine chicken broth, soy sauce, white wine, rice vinegar, garlic, ginger, and brown sugar in a small saucepan.
+Bring to a simmer.
+Cook for about 5 minutes, stirring often.

-- Stir cornstarch and water together forming a slurry.
-Slowly add mixture to the sauce, whisking constantly until sauce thickens.
+- In a small bowl, stir cornstarch and water together.
+Slowly add the mixture to the sauce, whisking constantly until the sauce thickens.
 You may not need all of the cornstarch mixture.
 Remove from heat and set aside until ready to use.

 OMG!!!
 This is an amazing hidden jewel.
 My Hubby, who rarely comments on food items, was complimentary!!
 The picky Granddaughter repeatedly said “So Good!”.
 Thanks for sharing and I hope more find their way.